Fleishman-Lab/CUMAb/README.md

 # CUMAb
-Scripts and xmls needed to run the CUMAb tool for antibody humanization as described in our manuscript on BioRxix ([Link to BioRxiv](https://www.biorxiv.org/content/10.1101/2022.08.14.503891v3)).
+This repository contains the scripts and xmls needed to run the CUMAb tool for antibody humanization locally.
+The method is described in detail in our manuscript on BioRxix ([Link to BioRxiv](https://www.biorxiv.org/content/10.1101/2022.08.14.503891v3)).
 Please note that we also provide CUMAb as a webserver free to academics (www.CUMAb.weizmann.ac.il) and that for most uses it is simpler to use the webserver.
-This repository is intended to allow users to generate the humanized sequences and a command line for running each of them that CUMAb would use; however, it is up to the user to decide how to run these command lines efficiently.
+This repository is intended to allow users to generate the humanized sequences that CUMAb uses and provides an example command line to run the Rosetta calculations; however, it is up to the user to decide how to run the command line for each humanized sequence efficiently.
 Questions, comments, and suggestions can be sent to ariel.tennenhouse@weizmann.ac.il.

 ## Citations
 Please cite our BioRxiv manuscript as well as IMGT